nasa/cumulus-orca/website/docs/developer/research/research-deep-glacier-migration.md

 ### Use Cases

-A user might want to
+Based on the discussion with ORCA team, we came up with two use cases that the end user might be interested in:
-- convert all the holdings or holdings with a known key prefix to DEEP ARCHIVE.
+- Convert all the holdings or holdings with a known key prefix from Flexible Retrieval(formerly Glacier) to Deep Archive.
-- convert specific collection or granules to DEEP ARCHIVE which might not have the same prefix.
+- Convert specific collection or granules from Flexible Retrieval(formerly Glacier) to Deep Archive.

+The details of each use cases and relevant architecture drawings can be found in the next sections.

-### Implementation idea for migrating all ORCA holdings to deep archive.
+### Migrating all ORCA holdings to deep archive.

 This should be a manual step performed by the end user.